 Another benefit is the ability to prepare for possible incapacity.
 You can empower the successor trustee to administer the trust in the event of your incapacity, or you could name a different disability trustee.

 If you want to come away with a far better understanding of the estate planning process, attend one of our upcoming seminars.
-The sessions are being offered free of charge, so this is a great way to invest a small amount of your spare time.
+The sessions are complimentary, so this is a great way to invest a small amount of your spare time.